adamsilver/fdpb/registration.md

 ## Label and input position

 - Mobile first approach, why change it?
-- Though shall place labels above each control
+- Though shall place labels above each control-Multiple columns disrupt a users vertical rythym.
+Users complete top aligned labeled forms at a much higher rate than left aligned labels.
+Top aligned labels also translate well on mobile.
+Can go against it but have a good reason to.
+This is a good rule of thumb and so will be using this approach through out the book.
+If in doubt test.
 - Position of first and last name on one line?
 NOPE
 - Tabbing etc is better.
+- Make sure space below the combined label/field is more. https://uxdesign.cc/design-better-forms-96fadca0f49c#.iy0c5in6p

 ## Why we don't need a fieldset